 Who should be measured for serum 25OH-D levels?
-Some authorities proposed that all inpatient and outpatient populations with COVID-19 should be tested [37], while others suggested that serum 25OH-D levels had to be measured in every patient before starting the general COVID-19 treatment [20] and all hospitalized patients upon arrival should be tested for VitD status [66].
-In regard to all population, it was suggested to test the groups of people who were likely to have low 25OH-D concentrations and could benefit from higher concentrations, such as pregnant women, the obese, people with chronic diseases, and the elderly [4, 67].
-Testing of all hospital inpatients seems reasonable, at least from practical point of view, since many other blood tests are performed for these patients during their stay at hospital.
-However, testing of outpatients for 25OH-D levels seems to be problematic in some way: the COVID-19 patients (usually having mild COVID-19 illness or no symptoms) should keep strict rules of self-isolation, and the COVID-19-negative persons, during the COVID-19 pandemic, should avoid visiting any clinic or laboratory, unless it is extremely needed, particularly if they belong to the COVID-19 risk group (e.g., persons aged >60 years, or patients with certain chronic illnesses).
+Some authorities proposed that all inpatient and outpatient populations with COVID-19 should be tested,37 while others suggested that serum 25OH-D levels had to be measured in every patient before starting the general COVID-19 treatment20 and all hospitalised patients upon arrival should be tested for VitD status.66 With regard to population, it was suggested to test the groups of people who were likely to have low 25OH-D concentrations and could benefit from higher concentrations, such as pregnant women, the obese, people with chronic diseases and elderly people.^{4,67} Testing of all hospital inpatients seems reasonable, at least from the practical point of view, since many other blood tests are performed for these patients during their stay at hospital.
+However, testing of outpatients for 25OH-D levels seems to be problematic in some way: COVID-19 patients (usually having mild COVID-19 illness or no symptoms) should keep strict rules of self-isolation, and COVID-19-negative persons, during the COVID-19 pandemic, should avoid visiting any clinic or laboratory, unless it is extremely needed, particularly if they belong to the COVID-19 risk group (eg persons aged >60 years, or patients with certain chronic illnesses).

 What dose of VitD should be recommended?
-In general, some experts still suggest taking small VitD doses, e.g. the Association of UK dietitians recommended recently 400 IU per day [68], and researches from TILDA study recommended minimal daily dose of 400 IU in general, and 600-800 IU daily dose for those who are housebound (due to illness or quarantine for an extended period), and 800-1,000 IU daily dose for persons older than 70 years [69].
-While the other advised taking 800 IU to 2,000 IU daily for all hospital inpatients, nursing home residents and elderly, as well as for other vulnerable groups (e.g., those with obesity or overweight, those with diabetes, immunocompromised peoples, vegetarians, smokers, dark skinned, or healthcare workers) [34].
-Recent review stated that 2,000 IU per day is enough to maintain strong immunity against respiratory infections [70].
-USA experts suggested 800-4,000 IU daily dose, since there is no clear evidence that higher than 4,000 IU VitD doses are effective for COVID-19 prevention or treatment [71].
-In line with this, daily or weekly, daily equivalent doses of 1,000-4,000 IU were proposed recently [72], and others also recommended not to exceed 4,000 IU daily dose, keeping in mind also VitD from other sources than supplements (i.e., the skin and fortified food) [73].
-However, is it very questionable whether daily doses up to 2,000 IU would be really sufficient for achieving the desirable 25OH-D levels of
+In general, some experts still suggest taking small VitD doses, eg the Association of UK dietitians recently recommended 400 IU per day,68 and researches from TILDA study recommended minimal daily dose of 400 IU in general, and 600-800 IU daily dose for those who are housebound (as a result of illness or quarantine for an extended period), and 800-1000 IU daily dose for persons older than 70 years.69 While the others are advised to take 800 IU to 2000 IU daily for all hospital inpatients, nursing home residents and elderly people, as well as for other vulnerable groups (eg those with obesity or overweight, those with diabetes, immunocompromised peoples, vegetarians, smokers, dark skinned or healthcare workers).34 Recent review stated that 2000 IU per day is enough to maintain strong immunity against respiratory infections.70 USA experts suggested